useless-utils/mpd-current-json/README.md

     1. Utility Functions

         The `getStatusItem` function takes an `Either MPD.MPDError MPD.Status` value and a field label function `f` as arguments.
 It returns `Just (f st)` if the input status is `Right st`, where `st` is the `MPD.Status` value.
-This function allows you to extract a specific field from the status by providing the corresponding field label function.
+This function helps to extract a specific field from the status by providing the corresponding field label function.
 If the input status is not `Right st`, indicating an error, or the field label function is not applicable, it returns `Nothing`.

         ```haskell
         getStatusItem :: Either MPD.MPDError MPD.Status -> (MPD.Status -> a) -> Maybe a